-Reality: Most people get what the purpose of copyrights are-confusion sets in when it comes how they apply to different media and in different situations.
+Reality: Most people understand what the purpose of copyrights are.
+Confusion sets in when it comes to how they apply to different media and in different situations.
 Essentially, copyright laws are exclusive rights granted to the author or creator of an original work.
-These include the rights to reproduce, sell or distribute, and change the work as the author-and only the author-chooses.
-Copyrights apply once an idea becomes a “fixed” form-such as in print, in an image or movie, or in song.
+These include the rights to reproduce, sell or distribute, and change the work as the author—and only the author—chooses.
+Copyrights apply once an idea becomes a “fixed” form, such as in print, in an image or movie, or in song.
 Once the fixed form is created, it’s automatically protected by copyright.
 All usages of copyrighted material beyond what’s considered “fair use” requires permission.

-Reality: Overall, this is a huge misconception.
-Organizations or corporations as a whole can’t go to jail, according to Alan Phillips, an attorney for Lifeway Christian Resources.
-So, the penalty of copyright infringement will typically fall on the individual-not the ministry or church-who violated the copyright.
+Reality: Organizations or corporations as a whole can’t go to jail, according to Alan Phillips, an attorney for Lifeway Christian Resources.
+So, the penalty of copyright infringement will typically fall on the individual—not the ministry or church—who violated the copyright.

 Is It Really My Problem?